ckurau/naive-mean-reversion/README-nmr.md

 ### Why V33d is best for a taxable account despite the lower Sharpe

 Sharpe dropped from 0.73 (V32e) to 0.68 (V33d) as positions increased from 40 to 60.
 This looks like a regression but is not, for a taxable account with a long time horizon.

-Sharpe penalises all volatility equally — upside bursts count against you as much as downside losses.
-The position count increase captures overflow on high-signal days, which are episodic bursts of alpha (many stocks simultaneously oversold in crash-recovery conditions), not persistent volatility.
+The position count increase captures overflow on high-signal days — episodic bursts of alpha when many stocks simultaneously oversold in crash-recovery conditions.
 These are exactly the days you want maximum exposure.
-Sharpe treats them as "bad".
-Long-term compounding does not.

-The result: +$670k final equity over V32e, with the Sharpe penalty coming mostly from larger gains in recovery years (2019: +$1.4M, 2017: +$820k) rather than from larger drawdowns in bad years.
-The bad years did get worse proportionally (2022: −$1.05M vs −$691k), but they're the same 2022 that every mean-reversion strategy suffers.

-**The right question for a taxable account is not "smoothest ride" but "most wealth after 20 years."** V33d answers that question better.
+The result: +$670k final equity over V32e.
+The right question for a taxable account is not "smoothest ride" but "most wealth after 20 years."
+V33d answers that better.
 If you would abandon the strategy during a −54% drawdown, use V32e or V32d instead.
-If you understand the edge and will hold through drawdowns, V33d maximises long-term wealth.

 ### Walk-Forward Validation: V33d ✅ COMPLETE

-Walk-forward confirmed V33d has genuine OOS edge.
-Results exceeded pass criteria (7/8 positive, OOS avg CAGR > 13%).

 | Window | OOS Period | CAGR | WinRate | PF | MaxDD | Sharpe | Trades | IS/OOS |
 |---|---|---|---|---|---|---|---|---|